quark036/SyncManager/README.md

 C:\FNSYNC, and then you need subfolders for each sync type (if you look at the code itll be obvious what they should be called)

 So, that's it for now.

+Feel free to contact me with any questions